cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ### **Stage 7:** Terraform Scripting

+As Terraform projects grow in complexity and scale, developers seek ways to automate and streamline their workflows beyond what native Terraform commands offer.
+This leads to the exploration of scripting as a means to orchestrate Terraform operations.

 1. The first path usually involves adopting a simple `bash` script or `Makefile` to orchestrate Terraform.
-This works well, up to a point (we know because this is how we started).
+This works well, up to a point (we know this because it is how we started using Terraform at Cloud Posse).
-2. The scripts evolve to solve specific problems encountered that made Terraform cumbersome as a tool.
+2. These scripts evolve to solve specific problems encountered that made Terraform cumbersome as a tool.
+3. Terraform scripts are still run on local machines, a reflection of the initial stages of development focus.

 :::warning New Problems
 1. What happens in practice is every team/company using Terraform ends up building different scripts, often then combining those with Makefiles, into a hodgepodge of configurations with different levels of validation.
 The scripts grow in complexity and have to survive generations of developers.